Do you want help envisioning a thriving, resilient future for your waterfront?

 How to apply

-Please answer the questions below in a letter of interest (sample letter available here) from the municipal governing board, sent by 5pm on June 28, 2019 to email@example.com.
+Please answer the questions below in a letter of interest (sample letter available here) from the municipal governing board, sent by May 10th, 2021 to firstname.lastname@example.org.
 All communities will be contacted by August.
 Finalists will be notified in July of next steps in the process.
 Municipalities must be located on the tidal Hudson River.
-Support from any major waterfront landowners (other than the municipality) can be documented in attached letters of support and are strongly encouraged.
+Support from community-based organizations and any major waterfront landowners (other than the municipality) can be documented in attached letters of support and are strongly encouraged.
 Letters of support from additional landowners should clearly express understanding that the CaD studio will address NYS projections of sea-level rise and flooding.

 Questions for CaD Community Applicants